cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - oprf_seed: The seed used to derive per-client OPRF keys.

 The client receives two outputs: a session secret and an export key.
-The export key is only available to the client, and may be used for additional application-specific purposes, as outlined in {{export-key-usage}}.
+The export key is only available to the client and may be used for additional application-specific purposes, as outlined in {{export-key-usage}}.
 The output `export_key` MUST NOT be used in any way before the protocol completes successfully.
 See {{alternate-key-recovery}} for more details about this